-- Compliance Officer before the Superintendency of Banks of Panama - Claims Attention Service Executive-SAR representative of BICSA before the Superintendence of Banks of Panama - f.
+- Compliance Officer before the Superintendency of Banks of Panama - Claims Attention Service Executive-SAR representative of BICSA before the Superintendence of Banks of Panama. - Data Protection Officer before the Superintendency of Banks of Panama - f.
 Personnel: The BICSA staff except Senior Management. - g.
 Shareholders: The Bank of Costa Rica (BCR) and the National Bank of Costa Rica (BNCR). - h.
 FED: Federal Reserve Bank of the United States of America. - i.
 State of Florida: Florida, United States of America. - j.
 SBP: Superintendency of Banks of Panama. - k.
 SUGEF: General Superintendence of Financial Entities of Costa Rica. - I. SMV: Superintendence of the Stock Market of Panama. - m.
 BCR: Bank of Costa Rica. - n.
 BNCR: National Bank of Costa Rica.